Ranjith54321/JAVA/Exception_handling/throw/readme.md

 #throw

-throw is mainly used for to careate user defined exception
+throw is mainly used for to create user defined exception

 so to create user defined exception there are two setps :

-	1.) careet exception class
+	1.) create exception class

 	2.) use that exception in your project